Nstamour-art/Codecademy-Flexbox-Business-Site-Project/README.md

 - **Responsive Navigation Bar**: A navigation bar that adjusts its layout based on the screen size.
 - **Call to Action Section**: A visually appealing section with a background image and a call to action button.
-- **Products Section**: A section showcasing the products offered by the business.
+- **Products Section**: A section showcasing the products offered by the "business".
-- **About Us Section**: A section that provides information about the business and its team members.
+- **About Us Section**: A section that provides information about the "business" and its fake team members.
-- **Footer**: A footer with the business's copyright information.
+- **Footer**: A footer with the "business's" copyright information.

 ## Technologies Used

 - **HTML**: For the structure of the website.
 - **CSS**: For styling the website, including the use of Flexbox for layout.
 - **Google Fonts**: For custom fonts used in the website.

-## How to Run

-1. Clone the repository to your local machine.
-2. Open the `index.html` file in your web browser to view the website.

 ## Screenshots